charlyraffellini/docker-swarm-poc/README.md

 - clone this repo: git clone `https://github.com/charlyraffellini/docker-swarm-poc.git`.
 - bring up the machines `vagrant up`.
 - wait till vagrant download the ubuntu image and provisioning each machine.
 It could take 10 minutes or more.
+- to connect to any machine run `vagrant ssh <machine name>`.
+For instance, `vagrant ssh m1`.
-- to shut down the machines `vagrant halt`
+- to shut down the machines `vagrant halt`.